seeers/PW-Stick/README.md

 ## Notes
 **Released:**
-* Stick version by Seers : Mar 23, 2016
+* Stick version by Seeers : Mar 23, 2016
 * Desktop version by MatthGyver : Apr 07, 2019

 **Status:** Operational, maybe some bugs, works for me since some months.